Last Update: May 16, 2025

 The Bowflex Treadmill 10 has a powerful motor, a strong build, and a great selection of features that will appeal to the needs of a whole household of runners.

-One of the most important features a treadmill can have when supporting a multi-user household is a strong motor.
-It can handle the demands of more than one runner or walker.
-The 22” x 60” deck ensures there is enough room for the longest strides.
+A strong motor is one of the most important features a treadmill can have when supporting a multi-user household.
+The Treadmill 10 has such a powerful motor, and the 22” x 60” deck ensures there is enough room even for the longest strides.
 It can accommodate users up to 400 lbs, which is top of its class.
 These inclusive specs allow the whole family to meet their training goals!

 + PROS